staticvariablejames/cookie-connoisseur/README.md

 It also downloads the custom URLs listed in the [configuration file](#configuration-file);
 see below for details.

+Strictly speaking it is not necessary to run this command manually, as it is run on `npx install`, and `openCookieClickerPage` downloads any missing files on-the-fly.
+However this means that the very first test to be run after changing the configuration file will need extra time to download the missing files, so it is useful to run it manually in this case to make sure that network latency does not interfere with your tests.

 Note that some unused assets available in <https://orteil.dashnet.org/cookieclicker/>
 are not downloaded by this script.

     npx cookie-connoisseur launch

 This is a simple script that launches a Cookie Clicker instance using Firefox.
-It exists mainly to provide a simple test that `npx fetch-cookie-clicker-files` worked.
+It exists mainly to provide a simple test that the installation worked.
-If any file needed by Cookie Clicker is not downloaded, it is written in the terminal.

-    npx cookie-connoisseur ccsave-to-json
+    npx cookie-connoisseur native-to-json
-    npx cookie-connoisseur json-to-ccsave
+    npx cookie-connoisseur json-to-native

 These commands read Cookie Clicker's native save format from stdin and write a corresponding JSON to stdout,